 Read up - Make sure you have read and understood the SBSU Social Media Policy

-Role Model - If available, use the ‘group description’ function to briefly outline rules around acceptable usage, and from time to time post this in the group to remind members.If you see content which is or could be unacceptable, remove it, either explaining why on the chat or privately to the poster.
+Role Model - We’ll use the ‘group description’ function to briefly outline rules around acceptable usage, and from time to time post this in the group to remind members.As a member or a student leader, if you see content which is or could be unacceptable, remove it, either explaining why on the chat or privately to the poster.

 New year, New group - Make sure a new group chat is started each year instead of letting existing ones roll over.
 This stops the possibility of non-members remaining on official Union groups by accident, and it also means that participants from the old group can keep in touch if they want to without being subject to the Union’s terms of affiliation. (just make sure you remove reference to SBSU from the group’s name!)